bassmanitram/actions-for-nautilus/configurator/help.md

   the regular expression syntax implemented by Python.
 Documentation of this syntax is available elsewhere.

-  To use a regular expression, precede the pattern with the tag `re:`:
+  To use a regular expression, precede the pattern with the tag `re:`.
+E.g.

   ![Regex path pattern](images/regex-path-pattern.png)

   This example specifies the same rule as the glob example above as a regular expression ...

-  welllll - not quite ....
+  weeelllll - not quite ....

-  Regex patterns do not inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` _would_ match this reular expression.
+  Regular expression patterns do _not_ inherently match against the _whole_ path name - so, for example, a path of `/etc/home/jdoe/myfile` _would_ match this reular expression.

-  To make the pattern match the path, you need to prefix it with a carat character and suffix it with a a dollar character:
+  To make the pattern match the whole path, you need to prefix it with a carat character and suffix it with a dollar character:

   ![Regex whole path pattern](images/regex-whole-path-pattern.png)